 Entry requirements: Visa and valid passport

-Discover the destination South Africa’s major provinces on your holidays to South Africa
+Discover the holiday destinations in South Africa’s major provinces on your vacation in South Africa

 Gauteng (means “place of gold”)